Skip to content

 Coverage All standardized goods procurement in Sao Paulo state

-Treatment group Group 65 (medical/hospital supplies, ~27% of purchases)
+Treated group Group 65 (medical/hospital supplies, ~27% of transactions)

 Empirical Strategy